Skip to content

 If you want to convert between UK (mmol/L) & US (mg/dL) units, you can use this calculator.

-Data from 118,000 UK Biobank participants shows higher LDL associated with less heart attacks, lung cancer, depression, sleep disorders and osteoporosis.
+Data from 118,000 UK Biobank participants shows higher LDL associated with less lung cancer, depression, sleep disorders and osteoporosis.

 To quote the 2022 paper: